 The cycle time is the time that it takes from when an order is first issued until it is completed.
-Cycle times can apply to many types of orders, including customer orders, purchase orders, manufacture orders and more.
+Cycle times can apply to many types of orders, including customer orders, purchase orders, manufacture orders, and more.

-For example, if you have a customer that requests your products, your cycle time would be from the date of the order until the time you actually deliver the order.
+For example, if you have a customer who requests your products, your cycle time would be from the date of the order until the time you actually deliver the order.
 This includes any time you may be waiting for raw goods to be delivered to you, plus assembly time, packaging and shipping time, and any other associated tasks.

 If you are interested in learning more about key inventory management metrics that you can implement in your business, sign up for a free trial of Fishbowl Manufacturing and Fishbowl Warehouse.
 Fishbowl is the #1 selling manufacturing and warehouse management solution that integrates with QuickBooks.
 Get a free trial to see it in action today!

 Inventory management metrics help companies track their progress and improve their efficiency.
 Three big metrics to monitor include: